Sports Medicine Program Gets Running Moms Back in Stride

 Madison, Wisconsin - A former college basketball player, Liz Hrodey took up running to keep fit after her hoops career ended.

 "After I finished with basketball I wanted to stay in shape," she says.
 "I ran almost every day before I had kids.
 I really loved it."

 With the arrival of A.J., her now 4-year-old son, and 3-year-old Allie, though, "everything changed."

 Liz, a 35-year-old chemistry teacher at Sun Prairie High School, tried to get back into her running routine six weeks after Allie's birth, "but as soon as I started running," she says, "it was never right.
 My back, my hips…every time I ran, I didn't feel good."

-It's a common occurrence for mothers returning to distance running, says UW Health Sports Medicine Runners Clinic director and UW School of Medicine and Public Health department of orthopedics and rehabilitation associate professor Bryan Heiderscheit, PT, PhD, whether the time elapsed between runs is six weeks, as with Liz, or six months.
+It's a common occurrence for mothers returning to distance running, says UW Health Sports Medicine Runners Clinic director Bryan Heiderscheit, PT, PhD, whether the time elapsed between runs is six weeks or six months.

 "The main concern is they may try to run the way they used to run," says Heiderscheit.
 "A normal running pattern prior to childbirth may be excessive when you're returning after pregnancy, especially if certain muscles are not being turned on in the proper manner.
 You're going to start to break down."

 |The Runners Clinic video evaluation system provides a biomechanical assessment of the runners's stride.|